Sharpiro/pokefirered/notes.md

 ## todo

-- release all 3 fr/lg starters as roamers
 - release all 3 g/s/c starters as roamers
 - L2 view temp vars in memory
 - gary should choose random